Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 It also need to be better documented (pun intended), I'm hoping to use papyri itself to document papyri; but it needs to be a bit more mature for that.

-Stay tune for more news, I'll try to explain how it works in more details in a follow-up post, and discuss some of the advantages (and draw back) this project has.
+Stay tuned for more news, I'll try to explain how it works in more details in a follow-up post, and discuss some of the advantages (and draw back) this project has.